Brake Caliper Refurbishment ServiceLifetime Warranty

 - Cast smoothing: + 1 working day

-- Thread repair, helicoils or inserts being made: + 1 working day
+- Thread repair, helicoils or inserts being made: + 1-5 working days depending on complexity of work required

 While we stock most parts for most calipers, there are calipers which have rare parts which we have to source on demand and the turnaround times are affected by the speediness of the 3rd parties we rely on for sourcing some parts.
 We will inform you as soon as we are aware of any issues, while this is relatively rare, it is worth considering asking us if we have issues with your calipers before sending them into us if i.e. you have a track day or holiday booked shortly after you hope to have your calipers back.
 If you have a rare or classic vehicle, we will only assume that parts are available and we cannot be held responsible if we are unable to source parts or if we are waiting on backorder parts from manufacturers.
 So if your car is classic or rare, the turnaround time guidelines shown here may not be relevant to your vehicle.
 Please understand that there are tens of thousands of parts which are required running our business.